 For complete information on current tuition costs, please see the Academic Catalog.

 The best way for us to understand your financial needs is to meet in person.
-Call (602) 492-1086 to set an appointment with our Student Finance Department so we can help you develop your personalized financial plan to achieve your educational goals.
+Call (602) 492-1086 to set an appointment with our Student Finance Department so we can help you develop your personalized financial plan to achieve your educational goals in Electrical Technology.

 Accreditation & Approvals